 If both AirPrint and email printing are not viable options, you can always settle for software directly from your printer’s manufacturer or another third-party source.
-We recommend snagging FingerPrint ($20) if you don’t mind spending a little cash; it is compatible with nearly all printers old and new.
-Although it is not an iPhone app per say – you essentially install the software on your computer – it allows you to print from devices connected to the same Wi-Fi network as your computer and printer.
+We recommend snagging Presto (formerly FingerPrint) and downloading the free iOS app; it’s compatible with nearly all printers.
+There’s a version available for Android and Chrome, which allow you to print from devices connected to the same Wi-Fi network as your computer and printer.

-Alternatively, you can use your printer manufacturer’s free proprietary app such as Epson iPrint, HP ePrint, or Samsung Mobile Print.
-However, we cannot guarantee that the printing apps will work for all printer models, nor do all manufacturers have an accompanying app even available for their products.
+Alternatively, you can use your printer manufacturer’s free proprietary app — i.e. Epson iPrint, HP ePrint, or Samsung Mobile Print.
+However, we cannot guarantee that the printing apps will work for all printer models, nor do all manufacturers have an accompanying app for their products.

-Next, launch the application either on your computer or your iPhone depending on where it was installed.
+Next, launch the application either on your computer or iPhone.

-In order to use FingerPrint, both your printer and iPhone must be connected to the same Wi-Fi network, whether you’re using a wireless printer or a one physically connected to a computer that uses Wi-Fi.
-Check your printer’s manual or the manufacturer’s website for a more detailed instructions about how to connect to Wi-Fi.
+In order to use Presto, both your printer and iPhone must be connected to the same Wi-Fi network, whether you’re using a wireless printer or one physically connected to a computer that uses Wi-Fi.
+Check your printer’s manual or the manufacturer’s website for more detailed instructions about how to connect to Wi-Fi.

-Once you’ve selected the printer and the number of pages you want, hit the “Print” button in the middle of the page.
-You can cancel your print job or check its status by double-tapping the Home button and choosing the printer summary from the multitasking bar (the icon looks like a printer and should appear as the first app on your left).
+Once you’ve selected the printer and the number of pages you want, hit the Print button in the top-right corner of the page.
+You can cancel your print job or check its status by double-tapping the Home button to bring up the App Switcher and choosing Print Center, or the print summary equivalent for the app you’re using.